 Failure to stop

-Traffic offences heard in the higher courts include driving in a manner that has resulted in the serious injury or death of another person.
+Traffic offences heard in the higher courts include offences that have resulted in the serious injury or death of another person.

-Ordinarily not all traffic offences go to court, however, there are many offences under the Road Safety Act that attract terms of imprisonment or mandatory loss of licence.
-These matters are heard in court before a Magistrate.
+Ordinarily, not all traffic offences go to court.
+However, there are many offences under the Road Safety Act that attract terms of imprisonment or mandatory loss of licence.
+These matters are heard in court before a Magistrate, at the Magistrates Court.

 Victoria Legal Aid does not fund legal representation for any offences under the Road Safety Act.
 However, many Road Safety Act offences can attract terms of imprisonment or mandatory licence loss.
-The Court considers those to have a poor driving history as serious matters and can impose substantial fines, Community Correction Orders or imprisonment.
+The Court considers those to have a poor driving history as serious matters.
+For these people, the Court can impose substantial fines, Community Correction Orders or imprisonment.

 All offences under the Crimes Act (for example, dangerous driving causing serious injury) will be disclosed on your criminal record.
-Further, there are many offences that can be disclosed on your Criminal History that are lower level offences including driving disqualified or driving carelessly.
+Further, there are many offences that can be disclosed on your Criminal History that are lower-level offences.
+This includes driving while disqualified or driving carelessly.

 Further, if your matter is heard in Court then it will be disclosed on your Criminal Record.
-This is important because if an offence that is not ordinarily heard in court has been elected to be heard in court by the person, any finding of guilt or resolution will then appear on their criminal history.
+This is important if you have elected to have your case heard in court.
+For an offence that is not ordinarily heard in court, a guilty finding will appear on your record.

 Further, there is a driving record that is a separate criminal history.
 The offences that are recorded on your prior traffic history include: